 - Prejudice the prevention or detection of a serious crime;

-- Lead to unjustified delay in making enquiries about allegations of Significant Harm.
+- Lead to unjustified delay in making enquiries about allegations of significant harm.

-In some situations there may be a concern that a child has suffered, or is likely to suffer Significant Harm or of causing serious harm to others but professionals may be unsure whether what has given rise to concern constitutes 'a reasonable cause to believe'.
+In some situations there may be a concern that a child has suffered, or is likely to suffer significant harm or of causing serious harm to others but professionals may be unsure whether what has given rise to concern constitutes 'a reasonable cause to believe'.
 In these situations, the concern must not be ignored.

-Professionals should always take to their agency's nominated child protection adviser and, if necessary, a Caldicott Guardian who will have expertise in information sharing issues.
+Professionals should always take this to their agency's nominated child protection adviser and, if necessary, a Caldicott Guardian who will have expertise in information sharing issues.
 The child's best interests must be the overriding consideration in making any decisions whether or not to seek consent.

-Significant Harm to children can arise from a number of circumstances; it is not restricted to cases of deliberate abuse or gross neglect.
-A baby who is severely failing to thrive for no known reason could be suffering Significant Harm but equally could have an undiagnosed medical condition.
+Significant harm to children can arise from a number of circumstances; it is not restricted to cases of deliberate abuse or gross neglect.
+A baby who is severely failing to thrive for no known reason could be suffering significant harm but equally could have an undiagnosed medical condition.
 If the parents refuse consent to further medical investigation or an assessment, professionals are still justified in sharing information for the purpose of helping ensure that the cases of the failure to thrive are correctly identified.